 The mid-sized Bermpohl takes photographs on 13x18cm (5x7 inch) glass plates.
 As mentioned above, this is a heavy camera, weighing in at around 28 pounds with lens and without plate holders.
 Bermpohl recommended this size for color advertising and illustration photography.
 The 13x18cm plates require less enlargement than 9x12cm plates, so print quality should be better using the larger camera.
 The large 18x24cm (7 x 9.5 inch) model was Bermpohl's recommended size if the images were to be used without enlargement.

 The lens on this camera is a Dr. Rudolph Hugo Meyer Doppel Plasmat 30cm f4.
 The shutter is an F. Deckel Compound with speeds from 1 to 1/75 second.
 As on the 9x12cm model, this lens is of very high quality.
 Both lenses are quite fast considering their focal lengths and degree of optical correction.
 Bermpohl's selection of first-rate lenses is one reason why their cameras were very expensive.
-Because color cameras divide the image light into thirds, and due to losses imposed by the glass mirrors and colored filters, color cameras are quite slow.
+Because color cameras divide the image light three ways, and due to losses imposed by glass mirrors and colored filters, color cameras can be quite slow.
 Exposure times were often as long as one second.

 The photo above shows the camera with the ground glass panel and a cover plate removed.
 The green and red filters can be seen in the body openings.
 The next step in using the camera would be to insert plate holders.
 The filters were made to be removable and one reason for this is there are two pairs of red and blue filters.
 The color values differ between the pairs.
 One pair is used when shooting in daylight, the other is for artificial light.
 The green filter serves double duty and can be used with either light source.